W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 On the other hand, the Arminian*2 trend to expand the amplitude of His love into a deficiency of attainment, as if He paid for what is yet lost, is as bad if not worse.
 Here you have a flat contradiction of scripture, just as in the other case.
 No wonder they do war, have warred and presumably will war on and on.
 They are both wrong.
 It is as in a divorce: both parties may have sinned, each against the other and the truth, and without repentance what can be done ?
 So they separate.

 In fact however, the love is as great as Wesley ever desired to express, and the sovereignty as sure as Calvin ever set his heart on expounding.
 Neither conflicts, neither is occasion for addition to the word of God, or for contraction of it (cf. Predestination and Freewill, Section II and Section III).
 In one point Wesley was right against Whitefield, and in one, Whitefield was right against Wesley.
-Love and sovereignty, each unembarrassed, each utterly integral and with utter integrity, is alike rule in this, that nothing breaches either, and each is what it is and not another.
+Love and sovereignty, each unembarrassed, each utterly integral and with utter integrity, are alike unhindered and unharassed in this, that nothing breaches either, and each is what it is and not another.

 and their fruit depicts, for it is Christ only who saves.

 The fellowship is not one of some synergistic symphony, as if one were a participant in providing others with salvation.
-Rather is it one of beautiful comradeship, so that the person speaking of Christ Jesus is provider of the word, testifier of the truth, but this as one who shares the research product of some great firm, to which one has contributed, and can contribute, NOTHING.
+Rather is it one of beautiful comradeship, so that the person speaking of Christ Jesus attests Him as provider of the word, testifier of the truth, but this as one who shares the research product of some great firm, to which one has contributed - and can contribute, NOTHING.
 Wrong is the often used phrase, “go out and convert someone”, or as one minister inadvisedly once applied it when as a teacher the author was speaking to a Science specialist, ‘Donaldson is converting so and so…’

 Suffering now, for the purpose of seeking the application of His redemption by His word, this however is aptly dispensed with a liberality if required, that attests the One in whose name one comes.